-[Editor's Note: On March 1, 2017, Amy Black will join Results for Development (R4D), as education lead.
-Black will succeed current managing Director, Nicholas Burnett.
+[Editor's Note: On March 1, 2017, Amy Black joined Results for Development (R4D), as the executive vice president of education.
+Black succeeded former managing director, Nicholas Burnett.

 Black has a strong track record designing and building a global organization that supports a highly effective multi-country network, and is deeply passionate about improving access to quality education for children in low-income and marginalized communities.